-Arcadia believes that every project works best when the assessment:
+Arcadia believes that every project works best when the assessment and/or review:

 Fosters and encourages improvement and growth;